 HEARTBREAKING: Not every puppy born is a fast runner.
 Those who don't make the cut for #Iditarod dogsled races are…

 Like Wells Fargo, Guggenheim Partners also recently confirmed that it no longer sponsors the Iditarod, and many more companies cut ties with the race years ago, including Costco, Maxwell House, Nestlé, Panasonic, Pizza Hut, Rite Aid, and Safeway.
-PETA is now calling on Millennium Hotels and Resorts and others to stop sponsoring the race.
+PETA is now calling on Liberty Media and others to stop sponsoring the race.

 Watch the award-winning new documentary Sled Dogs by director Fern Levitt, which throws back the curtain on the ugly behind-the-scenes cruelty in the dog-sledding industry and is helping to end this deadly race.